lilya2148/lilya2148.github.io/drafts/project1.md

 You can get a new hoodie.

 # Dumb / Visionary idea of what we're doing
 Hell yeah brother, this part is easy.
 This is what I was made for.
 The dumb (and by dumb, I mean visionary?) piece of this is: we write every day.
 We get up, we get coffee, we write.
 Boom.
 Already a winner.
 We're writing jokes.
 The jokes are hard-core.
-The jokes
+The jokes are so funny, someone offers you a million dollars.

-Recreate the affirmators deck of cards.

-Specific Goal
-- make $10000 outside of your typical monthly income.
-- 6k can be for other people, 4k has to be for you
+No, but you know what you do have?
+This super funny card deck - and I mean super funny - and now (there's 52 of them).
+Each of them have about 60 words of them.
+And yeah... that's 3000 words... and maybe you write 4-5 x per card.
+That'd be cool.
+Anyway.
+You have this big deck of cards.
+You put it on your website.
+Boom.
+Now you have something online you can sell...
+You can put that up there today, bb.
+You can get that online, within, an instant.
+And the funny thing is?
+It's just practice.
+You'll be getting better every day.
+Amazing.
+You're going to get amazing.
+It'll be incredible.
+Then?
+You can re-write the 48 laws of power as a joke.
+That'll be really funny.
+The 50 Big Dick Laws of Unlimited Power.

+You could also recreate the examen app -- but just do like...
+20 examens...
+I think..
+I think you can do that.

+# Smart Goals
-Measurable:
+## Measurable:
-- By the end of the 90 days, I have 10k more $$ outside of normal income
+- 52 cards, 60 words each.
+Write 4-5 of each card (260 cards)
+- 60 words x 10 per day

-Achievable:
+## Achievable:
-- 1000 people pay you $10
-- 10000 people pay you a single dollar
-- 5000 people send you two dollars
-- You make 4k for machine
-- You make 6k for Andre house
-- And then 400 people pay you $10
+-

-Relevant:
+## Relevant:
 - See if you can get paid!
+- Joke-writing practice!
+- It'll give you *endless* material to put on IG

-Timebound:
+## Timebound:
-- October 1 to Jan 1
+- April 1 to May 6 -- 5 weeks
+-